-A. The State Plaintiffs shall have the authority to enforce or seek sanctions for violations of this Order independently in their respective state courts and without approval from the other Plaintiffs.
-Settling Defendant consents to any court of competent jurisdiction in any of the respective states for purposes of enforcing the terms of this Order.

-B. With respect to Minnesota: Settling Defendant shall be individually liable for a civil penalty of up to \$25,000 per violation if a court finds, after a motion by the State of Minnesota, through its Attorney General, and pursuant to a hearing as determined by the court, that such Defendant violated any provision of Sections I-V, VIII, and XII of this Order.
-Plaintiff Minnesota shall have the option to distribute monies it receives pursuant to this Section in an equitable manner under applicable law, including to Minnesota persons injured by such Defendant's acts.
-Monies paid pursuant to this Section may also be used for settlement administrator.
+- A. The State Plaintiffs shall have the authority to enforce or seek sanctions for violations of this Order independently in their respective state courts and without approval from the other Plaintiffs.
+Settling Defendants consent to any court of competent jurisdiction in any of the respective states for purposes of enforcing the terms of this Order. - B. With respect to Minnesota: Settling Defendant Gelvan shall be individually liable for a civil penalty of up to \$25,000 per violation if a court finds, after a motion by the State of Minnesota, through its Attorney General, and pursuant to a hearing as determined by the court, that such Defendant violated any provision of Sections I-V, VIII, and XII of this Order.
+Plaintiff Minnesota shall have the option to distribute monies it receives pursuant to this Section in an equitable manner under applicable law, including to Minnesota persons injured by Defendants' acts.
+Monies paid pursuant to this Section may also be used for settlement administration expenses, including but not limited to payment to a settlement administrator.
 Any monies received pursuant to this Section that are not distributed to Minnesota persons or used for settlement administration expenses shall be deposited into the State General Fund.

-1. All payments made pursuant to Section XV.B shall be made payable to the "Minnesota Attorney General's Office," and addressed to the attention of Assistant Attorney General Collin Ballou, Minnesota Attorney General's Office, 445 Minnesota Street, Suite 1200, St. Paul, Minnesota 55101.
+All payments made pursuant to Section XV.B shall be made payable to the "Minnesota Attorney General's Office," and addressed to the attention of Assistant Attorney General Collin Ballou, Minnesota Attorney General's Office, 445 Minnesota Street, Suite 1200, St. Paul, Minnesota 55101.